Mati365/under-control/README.md

 </div>

 <p align='center'>
   Are you losing sanity every time you need to make a form?
 Are you tired enough of all antipatterns and cursed frameworks in React?
 Screw that!
-Treat all forms and inputs as a recursive composable control!
+Treat all forms and inputs as a recursive composable controls!
 </p>

 ## What is included